 Places, fees and scholarships

-Sydney Medical School has approximately 308 places available for the Medical Program commencing in 2014, comprising 228 domestic places and up to 80 full fee international places.
-Information about change in immigration status.
+Sydney Medical School has approximately 308 places available for the Doctor of Medicine commencing in 2016, comprising 228 domestic places and up to 80 full fee international places.
+For information about change in immigration status, click here.

 |Bonded Medical Places (BMP)||57|